 Where coast redwoods live, temperatures are moderate year-round.
 Heavy rains provide the trees with much-needed water during the winter months and dense summer fog contributing moisture to the forest during the dry summer months.
 Redwoods even create their own “rain” by capturing fog on their leaves.
 The coastal fog condenses on redwood needles creating water droplets.
 Some of the water is absorbed by the needles and some drips to the ground, providing water to the redwood forest understory.
 You can learn more about the relationship of redwood forest plants and fog through our research grants.

 In recent years, scientists have discovered that life abounds in the canopy (the tops of old trees) and on the forest floor.
 Canopy research supported by Save the Redwoods League has revealed that many species can live in the redwood canopy, including worms, salamanders and plants such as Sitka spruce, ferns and huckleberry.

 Learn more about these majestic trees and download the California’s Redwood State Parks brochure.

 Since 1918, Save the Redwoods League has been working to protect, restore and conserve our remaining redwood forests.
-We have helped protect redwood forests and surrounding land totaling more than 200,000 acres (about the size of New York City).
+We have helped protect redwood forests and surrounding land totaling nearly 200,000 acres (about the size of New York City).
 Our conservation work depends on close partnerships with scientists, land managers, industries and other land conservation organizations.
 We’re the only organization with the type of comprehensive approach needed to ensure that forests that take one thousand years to grow will be here for another thousand years.